tammyho52/flashcardKataPublic/README.md

 **Component Breakdown**

-To UI consistency and reusability, common views, components, and view modifiers are stored under the `Shared` folder.
+To ensure UI consistency and reusability, common views, components, and view modifiers are stored under the `Shared` folder.

 Notable reusable components include:
 - Default Empty Views & Guest Views
   - Handle cases where no user data exists (i.e. no decks or flashcards have been created)
   - Supports guest user access (i.e. unauthenticated users)
-- Bulk Actions such as reusable expand all and select all functionalities for decks and flashcards used for both `Read` and `Review` tabs.
+- Bulk Actions such as reusable expand all and select all functionalities for decks and flashcards, used in both `Read` and `Review` tabs.
 - Themed Navigation Bar Style: `ColoredGlobalNavigationBarStyle` supports custom gradient backgrounds using 3 colors for each Tab.
-The navigation bar style dynamically adjusts to ensure content visibility behind the custom tab bar.
+The navigation bar style dynamically adjusts the Tab's views to ensure content visibility behind the custom tab bar.

 ---